FunkyPotato7/project-backend/README.md

 The project is started and now listening at port 5000.

-(P.S. you can Also start project without my scripts like: node src/app.js or nodemon src/app.js).
+(P.S. you can also start project without my scripts like: node src/app.js or nodemon src/app.js).